lawrennd/old_talks/_ml/celsius-lecture.md

 Yes, good idea.

-Let’s get a target date for the test run in (I’m still not 100% sure what to talk about!)
+Let's get a target date for the test run in (I'm still not 100% sure what to talk about!)

 From: Jessica Montgomery <jkm40@cam.ac.uk>
 Date: Monday, 19 October 2020 at 15:14